Healthy Living Grant Program

 Supported by Purdue Pharma L.P. with additional support provided by Teva Pharmaceutical.

-This year, the AMA Foundation awarded 30 grants to support prescription medication saftey projects focused on educating youth.
+In 2013, the AMA Foundation awarded 30 grants to support prescription medication saftey projects focused on educating youth.

 More than $240,000 was awarded to community organizations in 19 states.